gpteng-org/gptengineer.app/README.md

 The GitHub organisation gpteng-org is created by the original gpt-engineer creator Anton Osika, where gpt-engineer community related projects are collected.

-gpt-engineer the CLI tool is steered by an independent board separate from gptengineer.app.
+gpt-engineer the CLI tool is goverened by a board that consists of contributors to it, and per default separate from gptengineer.app.

 ## What's next